 “What do you mean you don’t know what we mean?
 And which other people anyway?”

 “Look,” pipes up our Manager, also in attendance.
 “We want something that’s going to create a real impact.
 The Zane Lowe people said the last single was ‘too frenetic’.
 They didn’t get it.
 So right now we really need something big-sounding.
 Something punchy.
 The chorus in this tune is fucking great, the best thing you’ve ever done.
 But perhaps the verse is a bit high-pitched and … wayward, if that’s the word?”

 It’s supposed to be wayward, I think to myself.
 That’s where we come from: beside the way.

-“Hmm,” says A&R guy, who is very young and frankly a bit slow and dim-witted.
+“Exactly,” says A&R guy, who is very young and frankly a bit slow and dim-witted.
 Someone told us that in the industry he’s known as Quietly Confident Joe, but to be honest, I think the industry has mistaken naivety and cluelessness for quiet confidence in this case.
-“It is a bit wayward,” says Joe, dimly.
+“It’s too wayward,” says Joe, dimly.
 “The chorus is great, but can you rewrite the verse?”